Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Detection of ALPs

 where $\psi_e$ denotes the non-relativistic electron wavefunction.
 Eq.~\ref{leff} shows that the second term (the current interaction) is suppressed by the electron mass $m_e$ from the bound state wavefunction.
 Therefore, we consider only the contribution from the first term in our analysis.

-The ALP-induced electronic transition rate in a semiconductor can be calculated by the energy loss function formalism ~\cite{Hochberg:2021pkt,Liang:2024xcx}, which inherently incorporates many-body in-medium effects computed from first-principles density functional theory (DFT) and has been previously applied to dark matter-electron scattering~\cite{SuperCDMS:2020ymb}.
-Here, we generalize this framework to the case of an ALP.
+The ALP-induced electronic transition rate in a semiconductor can be calculated by the energy loss function formalism~\cite{Hochberg:2021pkt,Liang:2024xcx}, which inherently incorporates many-body in-medium effects obtained from first-principles density functional theory (DFT) and has previously been applied to dark matter-electron scattering~\cite{SuperCDMS:2020ymb}.
+Here, we extend this framework to reactor ALPs.
 For an ALP characterized by a mass $m_a$ and momentum $\mathbf{p}_a$, the transition rate per unit volume is given by